'Mayor for a Day' candidates debate 'Living the Dream'

 Community News Editor

-ENGLEWOOD — By the time the debate was over, most audience members knew more details about the Englewood “Mayor for a Day” candidates than some who are running for president.
+By the time the debate was over, most audience members knew more details about the Englewood “Mayor for a Day” candidates than about some who are running for president.

-Each dollar a candidate collects counts as one “vote,” and 100% of all funds will be donated to their charities.
+Each dollar a candidate collects counts as one “vote,” and 100 percent of all funds will be donated to their charities.

-There are twice as many mayoral candidates this year compared to last year.

 The wannabe mayors answered some serious questions about red tide and the future of Englewood, and of course about the nonprofits they are raising money for.